 The Company cautions that the PEA is preliminary in nature in that it is based on Inferred Mineral Resources which are considered too speculative geologically to have the economic considerations applied to them that would enable them to be characterized as mineral reserves, and there is no certainty that the PEA will be realized.
 Mineral resources that are not mineral reserves do not have demonstrated economic viability.

-In January 2021, Avino announced the results of an updated resource estimate for the Avino property.
+In January 2021, Avino announced the results of an updated resource estimate, and was amended on December 20, 2021 for the Avino property.
 The updated estimate includes the Property’s Avino Mine (Elena Tolosa (“ET”) vein systems, the San Gonzalo Mine, and the Property’s Oxide Tailings.
 The mineral resources estimate has been included in an updated technical report prepared by Tetra Tech Inc. under National Instrument 43-101 (“NI-43-101”), which will be available on SEDAR (www.sedar.com) under the Company’s profile and filed on Form 6-K with the SEC within 45 days.
 For More information see Avino’s press release dated January 13, 2021.
+The most recent Technical Report can be viewed on the website at Technical Reports National Instrument 43-101.

 Avino’s projects are under the supervision of Peter Latta, P.Eng, MBA who is a qualified person within the context of National Instrument 43-101 and has reviewed and approved the technical data herein.